-SLC works to abolish unlawful and harmful practices that punish poverty.
+Southern Legal Counsel works to abolish unlawful and harmful practices that punish poverty.
 Homelessness is a form of extreme poverty experienced by tens of thousands of individuals and families in Florida.
-Many communities across the state punish homeless people for conduct essential to survival—such as sleeping, sitting, asking for money, owning personal property, and being present in public places.
-Since 2005, with the initial support of a two-year fellowship funded by the Equal Justice Works program, SLC has worked relentlessly to strike down unjust laws that punish people for being homeless, and promote the right to affordable housing, services, and opportunities that allow people to live with dignity.
+Many communities across the state punish homeless people for conduct essential to survival—such as sleeping, sitting, asking for help, storing personal property, and being present in public places.
+Since 2005, with the initial support of a two-year fellowship funded by the Equal Justice Works program, SLC has worked relentlessly to strike down unjust laws that punish people for being homeless and to promote the right to affordable housing, services, and opportunities that allow people to live with dignity.

-Catron v.
+Catron, et al. v.
 City of St. Petersburg, 658 F.3d 1260 (11th Cir.
 2011).
 To reduce the visibility of homelessness, many cities use trespass laws to ban homeless individuals from public places such as city parks.
-This often results in arrests of homeless people for mere physical presence in a public place open to other members of the public.
+Anthony Catron was issued a trespass warning permanently banning him from all city parks.
+He risked arrest if he entered any city park.
+The City enforced trespass on public sidewalks surrounding public parks and bus shelters on public sidewalks and parks.
+This often resulted in arrests of homeless people for mere physical presence in a public place open to other members of the public.
 SLC obtained a landmark court ruling from a federal appeals court that held that people have a constitutionally protected right to be in public places of their choosing.
 The court further ruled that if a government is going to take away that right, such as by issuing a trespass warning, then it must provide an opportunity for a hearing.
+The court held that in addition to violating due process, the trespass ordinance interfered with the state constitutional right to intra-state travel.
 This case has been widely cited by courts across the country to strike down similar trespass policies, including ones used against protestors such as during the Occupy movement.
-Co-counsel: National Law Center on Homelessness & Poverty & Florida Institutional Legal Services.
+Co-counsel were the National Homelessness Law Center and Florida Institutional Legal Services.

 Chase et al. v.
 City of Gainesville & Sheriff Stephen Oelrich, 2006 WL 3826983 (N.D.
 Fla., J. Mickle 2006) (permanent injunction); 2006 WL 2620260 (N.D.
 Fla., J. Mickle 2006) (preliminary injunction).
-Filed on behalf of three homeless individuals, this suit challenged under the First and Fourteenth Amendments two state statutes and a local ordinance which were being used to prohibit Plaintiffs and other homeless individuals from soliciting charitable donations on public sidewalks and streets.
+Filed on behalf of Judith Chase, Joe Nelson, and Ollen Rogers, three residents of the City of Gainesville who were experiencing homelessness, this suit challenged under the First and Fourteenth Amendments two state statutes and a local ordinance which were being used to prohibit the plaintiffs and other homeless individuals from holding signs asking for help on public sidewalks and streets.
 The court granted a preliminary injunction against the defendants and made a preliminary finding that the challenged statutes are facially unconstitutional.
-A settlement was reached in which the court entered a permanent injunction prohibiting enforcement of two statutes and a city ordinance that were being used to prohibit Plaintiffs and other homeless individuals from soliciting charitable donations on public sidewalks and streets.
-The Sheriff and the City also paid damages to the three Plaintiffs.
+A settlement was reached in which the court entered a permanent injunction prohibiting enforcement of the statutes and ordinance.
+The Sheriff and the City also paid damages to the three plaintiffs.

 Booher v.
 Marion Cnty. & Sheriff Ed Dean (M.D.
 Fla., J. Hodges 2007).
-Filed on behalf of a homeless individual, this suit challenged a county ordinance that was being used by local law enforcement to prohibit homeless individuals from requesting charitable donations for personal use without first obtaining a permit.
+Filed on behalf of David Booher, a homeless individual, this suit challenged a county ordinance that was being used by local law enforcement to prohibit homeless individuals from requesting charitable donations for personal use without first obtaining a permit.
+The permit cost $100, with no fee waiver, and required an individual to wear a “beggar’s badge.”
+Booher requested and was denied a permit because he had previously been arrested for holding a sign on the side of the roadway asking for help.
 The suit challenged the ordinance under the First and Fourteenth Amendments and sought injunctive and declaratory relief and damages.
-The plaintiff had spent over 200 days in jail for six different incidents of holding a sign that says, "Homeless Vet God Bless."
-The court issued an order preliminarily enjoining enforcement of the Marion County ordinance during the pendency of the litigation, and finding that Plaintiff had established a substantial likelihood of success on his claims that the ordinance is facially unconstitutional.
-The County repealed the ordinance and a settlement was reached with the County paying damages to the Plaintiff.
-Co-counsel: Legal Advocacy Center of Central Florida.
+Booher spent over 200 days in jail for six different incidents of holding a sign that says, "Homeless Vet God Bless."
+The court issued an order preliminarily enjoining enforcement of the Marion County ordinance during the pendency of the litigation, and finding that the plaintiff had established a substantial likelihood of success on his claims that the ordinance is facially unconstitutional.
+The County repealed the ordinance, and a settlement was reached with the County paying damages to the plaintiff.
+Co-counsel was Legal Advocacy Center of Central Florida.